Department of Human Services Right-To-Know Law Policy

 Non-production of records due to the fact that a good faith search by the Department does not produce any responsive records is not a denial of access.

-The Department will not deny access to a public record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
-The Department will redact the portions of a public record that are not public records and produce the portions that are public records.
+C. Redaction — The department will not deny access to a public record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
+The department will redact the portions of a public record that are not public records and produce the portions that are public records.

 1. Protected Health Information.
 If a document is subject to the Health Insurance Portability and Accountability Act (HIPAA) regulations at 45 CFR § 164.514 and is not a public record, the policy of the Department is to deny access to the document in its entirety.
 If the document is a public record, that regulation requires that the Department redact the following information before releasing it to a requester: